Least Redundant Gated Recurrent Neural Network

 \section{Conclusions}

-In this paper, we propose DMU --- a~recurrent neural module that is able to perform an arbitrary nonlinear transformation of its memory state.
-Three experiments with synthetic data and three experiments with real-life data presented here compare neural architectures based on DMU with those based on RNN, LSTM, and GRU.
-The architecture based on DMU outperformed the others in most cases.
+In this paper, we propose DMU --- a~recurrent neural module that can perform an arbitrary nonlinear transformation of its memory state.
+Three experiments with synthetic data (Adding, Temporal order, Noisy sequence) presented here compare neural architectures based on DMU with those based on RNN, LSTM, and GRU.
+DMU yields the best results in two of them while having results comparable to the best module in the third one.
+Three experiments with real-life data (Polyphonic music, Natural language modelling, Machine translation) compare neural architectures based on DMU with those based on Recurrent Highway Networks of the same depth.
+The architecture based on DMU outperformed RHN in 15 out of 20 analyzed mean test score cases while staying competitive in the other five cases.

-We also introduce a method of the scaling of memory feedback in DMU to prevent gradient exploding or vanishing.
-In most tasks, this method improves results, but it appears that its role is, at most, secondary.
-What follows from the experiments is that DMU, even without scaling of the memory feedback, is immune to gradient exploding and vanishing.

-In future, we would like to focus on more complex architectures with more than one DMU module.
-We believe that arbitrary memory transformation allows the solving of problems that have proved intractable for other recurrent neural architectures.